TraanQuang1509/RTR/Report/week3.md

 - The sender always fills in the *"System ID"* and *"Component ID"* fields so that the receiver knows where the packet came from.

   - The *"System ID"* is a unique ID for each vehicle or ground station.
 Ground stations normally use a high system id like “255” and vehicles default to use “1”
-  - The *"Component"* ID for the ground station or flight controller is normally “1”
+  - The *"Component ID"* for the ground station or flight controller is normally “1”
   -  Other MAVLink capable device on the vehicle (i.e. companion computer, gimbal) should use the same *"System ID"* as the flight controller but use a different *"Component ID"*

 - The Data portion of the message holds the individual field values being sent